WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/contributing.md

     * Stay consistent with existing code and prefer common C# styling otherwise
     * Remove unused and sort usings
 4. Documentation
-    * Use XML style comments
+    * Use XML style comments to document classes and public methods
+        * Explain what it's for, how to use it, and any constraints on inputs
-    * For utilities consider including brief examples (you can use the `<example>` tag)
+        * Consider including examples using the `<example>` tag
 5. No Patches
     * Harmony patches are not allowed since the library may be included in multiple mods.
     * If you really want to add a patch, contact me to explain why.
 Note that it will have to be idempotent, i.e. function correctly if applied multiple times
 6. Before Committing
-    * Rebuild the solution using the Release configuration to ensure documentation is updated
+    * Rebuild the solution using the **Release** configuration to update documentation
     * Run all unit tests
         * Note: If tests throw exceptions when adding blueprints from TestData just re-run them.
 There is an issue with static data sticking around that I have not been able to resolve.

 # Using BlueprintCoreGen

 BlueprintCoreGen is the tool responsible for generating the ActionsBuilder, ConditionsBuilder, and Blueprint Configurator classes.
 It can execute in one of two modes: Analysis and Code Generation.
 In both modes be sure to run it in Debug configuration.

-Before running BlueprintCoreGen it is recommended to clear the build output directories.
-Note that Clean won't be sufficient since classes are generated and output in that directory.

 ## Analysis